mcummings128/gh-actions-outputs-experiments-1/README.md

 `GITHUB_OUTPUT` is the variable that represents a special Github Actions-specific file.
 It's a runner-provided environment file that is technically different (i.e. its path is different) per step.
 Writing to GITHUB_OUTPUT is considered a workflow command, just like writing to GITHUB_ENV.
 Workflow commands are executed via using `echo` or by writing to a file--for GITHUB_OUTPUT, it's obviously the latter.

-`GITHUB_OUTPUT` is more like a vector of how outputs get stored/referencable in outputs syntax.
+`GITHUB_OUTPUT` can be viewed as a vector of how outputs get stored/referencable in outputs syntax.
 It's a bit hard to find sources on this (try the actions/runner repo), but generally what happens is that:
 1. The GITHUB_OUTPUT file is written to
 2. After the step finishes, the runner reads the file
 3. `key=value` pairs are parsed and converted into step outputs syntax (`steps.<step-id>.outputs.<name-of-output>`)